vuethemes/sergeyfilimonov.com/README.md

 For more information about this repo, go to [Wiki](https://github.com/sergeyfilimonov/sergeyfilimonov.com/wiki).

-For more information about me, go to my website [sergeyfilimonov.com/en](https://sergeyfilimonov.com/en)

-You can also track tasks for this [Project](https://github.com/sergeyfilimonov/sergeyfilimonov.com/projects/1).

 If you find a bug or a text mistake, please post it in [Issues](https://github.com/sergeyfilimonov/sergeyfilimonov.com/issues).

 ## Resources in Russian